kurvevaishu-bit/Pulse_disease_detection/README.md

-# 🌱 AI Crop Disease Detection System
+# 🌱 AI Pulse Disease Detection System

 An AI-powered web application that detects crop leaf diseases from uploaded images and provides disease-specific prevention recommendations.
 The project uses TensorFlow, MobileNetV2 Transfer Learning, and Streamlit to help farmers and agricultural professionals identify plant diseases quickly and accurately.